fuxoft/fxmasm/MUSIC_FORMAT.md

 ### XOR

-XORs the sound type value of the current channel (see the TYPE directive above) with the number 9.
+XORs the sound type value of the current channel (see the `TYPE` directive above) with the number 9.
 That means it changes between 0 and 9 or between 1 and 8.
-Useful mainly for percussion sounds.
+Useful mainly for percussion sounds and weird sound effects.

 ### TONE